Karamea Golf Club

 Karamea rests in a valley between a cow pasture left of the first and the Tasman Sea on the eighth.
 While the golf course doesn’t offer direct ocean views, you can hear the surf pounding the shore on every hole.
 Rough in spots, the rolling fairways were full of humps and bumps and were a blast to play.
 The greens were small, but with the fairways cut short, they seemed to be more receptive to missed shots.

 Another aspect of a true links golf course is the absence of trees.
 Other than a couple of small trees that didn’t impact play, or the wind, there were no trees at Karamea Golf Club.
 Since we had just played Westport Golf Club a couple of days prior, this was a pleasant reversal.

 Golf can be a Cruel Game

 Things got a little better once we made it to Tasman, easily our favourite hole on the golf course.
-Running parallel to the dunes that boarder the ocean, the 526-yard par 5 eighth is the longest golf hole here.
+Running parallel to the dunes that border the ocean, the 526-yard par 5 eighth is the longest golf hole here.
 With the day slowly coming to an end, I hit a great tee shot safely down the right side.
-Still struggling, Menekse hit a solid tee shot, missed a couple fairway woods, and finished the hole with a great two putt.
+Still struggling, Menekse hit a solid tee shot, missed a couple of fairway woods, and finished the hole with a great two-putt.